-A Pluto-Sized Planet
+1. A Pluto-Sized Planet

-If a dwarf planet doesn't seem that impressive, how about a “super Earth?”
-That was a finding by scientists just a couple months ago, who reported finding a planet about 1.6 times the size of earth, about 200 light-years from Earth that may be able to sustain life.
+If a dwarf planet doesn't seem that impressive, how about a "Super-Earth"?
+That was a finding by scientists just a few years ago, who reported finding a planet about 1.6 times the size of Earth, about 200 light-years from Earth that may be able to sustain life.

-Fast Radio Burst
+3. Fast Radio Burst

 No, this isn't a term for short, loud radio commercials.
 First discovered in 2007, these are quick signals from space, which may be signals coming from collapsing black holes, energy from something called cosmic strings, or even alien messages.

 That process, called Faraday rotation, "twists" the polarization of certain radio frequencies in a certain way.
 Researchers found that the twist on FRB 121102 is 500 times greater than that found on any other FRB, which means the signals had to pass through an incredibly powerful, highly magnetic dense plasma field.

 It seems like a sci-fi movie, but neuroscientists in 2014 figured out how to implant false memories.
 The duo manipulated a mouse's brain cells, encoding the memory of receiving a shock when placed in a small metal box.

 The New York Times helpfully explains the significance of these: "Imagine that you are watching a rat running around on a floor completely covered with hexagonal tiles, all the same size.
 Every time the rat passes the point of one of the 60-degree angles, you press a button to send out an electrical signal.
-You, in essence, are a grid cell, except that you can see the tiled floor, while the grid cell has no eyes, is buried in the middle of the brain and functions wherever the rat goes, no matter what the floor looks like."
+You, in essence, are a grid cell, except that you can see the tiled floor, while the grid cell has no eyes, is buried in the middle of the brain, and functions wherever the rat goes, no matter what the floor looks like."

-A Computer Chip That Imitates the Human Brain
+6. A Computer Chip That Imitates the Human Brain

 As we move ever closer to The Singularity, IBM helped us take a significant step forward in 2014, with the release of the SyNAPSE computer chip, which simulates the firing of synapses done by a person's brain (the chip contained 5.4 billion transistors while consuming 10,000 times less power than a more conventional computer chip, all the size of a postage stamp).